Shopping cart vs checkout pages: which to use?

 E-commerce checkout flow by Checkoutpage.co

-The checkout page stands out from other parts of your website with its specific role.
+The checkout page stands out from other parts of your website in terms of its specific role.
 While other pages are designed for browsing and choosing products, the checkout is where sales are finalized and revenue is generated.

 Types of checkouts

 There are three main types of checkout pages.
 This includes the one-page checkout for quick purchases, the multi-step checkout for detailed transactions, and the subscription checkout for recurring orders.
-Understanding each type helps in choosing the right one for your business.
+Understanding each type helps you choose the right one for your business.

 1. One page checkout